Sheldon-Lloyd/Cyber.Beast/comic/makkusu/6/readme.md

 ## Act 1
 The Cyvolter has established a new network within the CNS called CyTek/CyNet although they don't have a hub they still distribute cyber.beast to it's members any one that is apart of the company is given a Cyber.Beast.
 They declare their self a citizens league The public may or might know at this point that is a Cyvolter organization.

-Eclipse and Makkusu are the first members.
+Speeding Bullet and Makkusu are the first members.

-Airiona is now going by the name Eclipse to mask her identity
+Airiona is now going by the name Speeding Bullet to mask her identity

+Airiona: call me Speeding Bullet

 Time has passed after mining cyber.beast Airiona and unranked Makkusu is ready for their first match against Jax and Minia